-The activity forms part of the memorandum of agreement between UNP and Barangay Nagsincaoan, which obliges the University to conduct training on disaster risk reduction and management, basic life support, basic first aid and rescue operations.
+The activity forms part of the memorandum of agreement between UNP and Barangay Nagsincaoan that took effect on October 16, 2024 signed by UNP President Dr. Erwin Cadorna and Punong Barangay Modesto Bringas, which obliges the University to conduct training on disaster risk reduction and management, basic life support, basic first aid and rescue operations.
 The MOA also covers the conduct of health, technological, educational, economic, and business management training programs, as well as capability-building activities for barangay officials and residents.

 The training equipped participants with essential skills in emergency response, particularly in immobilizing fractures through splinting and performing different types of carries in rescue situations.
 These are vital competencies in ensuring immediate and safe assistance during accidents or disasters.

-Present in the activity were UNP College of Health Sciences faculty members Prof. Almira Gonzales, Prof. Lorena Darisan, Dr. Adora Velasco, Dr. Maria Yolanda Aquino, Mr. Jose Unciano, Prof. Leila Bautista, Prof. Vincent Viste, and Prof. Greg Quilana.
+Present in the activity were UNP College of Health Sciences faculty members Prof. Almira Gonzales, Prof. Lorena Darisan, Prof. Adora Velasco, Prof. Maria Yolanda Aquino, Prof. Jose Unciano, Prof. Leila Bautista, Prof. Vincent Viste, and Prof. Greg Quilana.

 The training was brought to barangay Nagsincaoan, Cabugao through the Office of the Vice President for Research and Extension headed by Dr. Fatima Rocamora.